Frequently Asked Questions

 We are always happy to welcome new families to our learning community.
 Please visit our district Registration page for the information about enrolling your child at our school.

-Please remember that parents may drop off their child no earlier than 8:50 a.m., as there is no adult supervision available before that time.
+Please remember that children may not be dropped off before 8:55 a.m. as there is no adult supervision available before that time.

-If your child must miss school, please e-mail or call our nurse, Judy Gallagher, at (203) 894.5528 ext.
-31603 within 48 hours of the absence.
+If your child must miss school, please email or call our nurse, Judy Gallagher, at (203) 894-5525, ext.
+31603 by 8:45 a.m. that school day.
 We may require signed notes (and possibly other documentation) for students with total absences (unexcused and excused) in excess of nine for the school year.
 For more information about our attendance policy, please visit our Attendance and Truancy page or refer to our student handbook.

 Yes.
 Each school supports an excellent nutrition program with healthy and balanced meal options.
 You may view menus and nutritional information on our Nutrislice page.